Hiroshima Peace & History: 3-Hr Private Walk with Local Guide

 8

-We finish our walk along the symbolic line that links the A-Bomb Dome, the Flame of Peace, and the Cenotaph — a thoughtful way to close our time in the park.
-The tour ends at the entrance to the Peace Memorial Museum, where you may continue your visit at your own pace.
+We finish the walk along the symbolic line connecting the Dome, Flame, and Cenotaph.
+The tour ends at the entrance to the Peace Memorial Museum, where guests may continue their visit independently if they choose.

 What's not included